jakejacobsen975/Web-design/README.md

 # Web-design

-## To view download the milestone5 folder
+## To view, download the milestone5 folder

 ## Once downloaded open the ```index.html``` file